metacpan/metacpan-cpan-extracted/distros/C/Cookie/README.md

 You should not need to use this method as it is used internally only.

+## length

+Read-only.
+Returns the size of the Cookie repository as a [number object](https://metacpan.org/pod/Module%3A%3AGeneric%3A%3ANumber)

 ## load

     $jar->load( '/home/joe/cookies.json' ) || die( $jar->error );